Why Go to Graduate School?

 The next step is to find a program.
 You will need to review what programs exist, their locations, their costs, and their admission criteria.

-- Professional association websites often have a section called Education which lists programs.
+- Prof. association websites often have a section called Education which lists programs.

-- Individual program websites – study admission criteria and the classes you would be taking.
+- Program websites – study admission criteria and classes you would be taking.

-- Contact programs directly, request more information, and schedule a meeting if possible.
+- Contact programs to request more information, and schedule a meeting if possible.